malhussein-bit/Classic-Models-Dashboard-Project/README.md

 ##  Tools & Technologies

 - **MySQL Workbench** – for data extraction and schema setup.
-- **Microsoft Excel** – for pivot tables and formatting and final calculations
+- **Microsoft Excel** – for pivot tables,formatting and final calculations
 - **Power BI Desktop** – for building the interactive dashboards

 ---